HydrologyFrankfurt/ReWaterGAP/docs/index.rst

     .. grid-item-card:: Contributers Guide
         :text-align: center
-        :link: contributers_guide/index
+        :link: contributers_guide
         :link-type: ref

         :octicon:`light-bulb;10em`
         +++
-        Saw a typo in the documentation or want to improve existing functionalities?
+        Saw a typo in the documentation or want to improve functionalities?
 The contributing guidelines will guide you through the process of improving ReWaterGAP.